remyblok/PowerPlatformConnectors/tools/paconn-cli/README.md

 ```
 Arguments
+    --account -n  : Specific logged in username or client id used during execution.
     --api-def -d  : Location of the Open API definition JSON document.
     --pau -u      : Power Platform URL.
     --pav -v      : Power Platform api version.
     --settings -s : A settings file containing required parameters.
 When a settings file is
                     specified some commandline parameters are ignored.
-    --username -n : Username of the account you want to login to.
-Otherwise last logged in account
-                    will be used.
 ```